Changissnz/nu_merchant_principal/README.md

 This is a game about adversarial control.
-In this section, its description does not contain constraints such as rules placed on the spectated and the spectators to preserve the strong division of labor and the scope of harmful activity the vulture could be a part of.
+In this section, its description does not contain constraints such as rules placed on the spectated and the spectators to preserve the strong division of labor, and the scope of harmful activity the vulture could be a part of.
 From a quantitative perspective, description of the Game of Spilling Secrets lacks the form of algebraic/economic rigidity found in simpler decision-making situations.
-Attempting to add quantitative definition to this game requires multi-layered algebraic expressions (i.e. inequalities, matrices), for use as decision-making operating environments.
+Attempting to add quantitative definition to this game requires multi-layered algebraic expressions (i.e. chained-inequalities, sequential matrices), for use as decision-making operating environments.

 In this next paradigm, the vulture is a protector of the spectated.
 By some twists of alignment, these creatures now take the side of the spectated that need their actions and information kept secret.
+Reliability of information transmission is the central task for the vultures.
+There is the issue with consistency of information quality transmitted from one to another.
+Another issue deals with the outward transmission of sensitive information from the protectors of a spectated group to outsiders.